Chong1455/defi-stake-yield-brownie/README.md

 ![Image](https://github.com/Chong1455/vue-portfolio/blob/master/src/assets/project11.jpg)

 # Summary
-This is a full stack Decentralized Finance (DeFi) staking application built with Solidity and Python.
+A full stack Decentralized Finance (DeFi) staking application built with Solidity and Python.
 It allows you to:
 * `stakeTokens`: Adding any approved token from your contract to yield farming.
 * `unStakeTokens`: Remove your tokens from the contract
 * `getUserTotalValue`: Calculate the total value that users have provided based on Chainlink Price Feeds.